miciek335/vinted-listing-tracker/README.md

 - Wait for actual new listings to be posted on Vinted

 ### Debug Mode
-Enable detailed logging by changing the log level in `vinted_monitor.py`:
+Enable detailed logging by changing the log level in `vinted_monitor.pyw`:

       logging.basicConfig(level=logging.DEBUG, ...)